Right-angled Coxeter groups with Menger curve boundary

 \begin{definition} Let $G$ be a group with a set of generators $S$.
 The \emph{Cayley graph} $\cay{G}{S}$ is an undirected graph with the set of vertices $G$ and the set of edges $\{\{g,gs\}:g\in G,s\in S\}$.
 We label the edge $\{g,gs\}$ with $s$. \end{definition}

-\begin{remark} \begin{enumerate}[(i)] \item In the remaining part of the paper we will consider only right-angled Coxeter groups $W_N$ with generating set $N^{(0)}$.
-In this case we can see that each edge of the graph $\cay{W_N}{N^{(0)}}$ has exactly 1 label and for each vertex $g$ of the graph $\cay{W_N}{N^{(0)}}$ and label $s\in N^{(0)}$ there is a unique edge of the graph $\cay{W_N}{N^{(0)}}$ labelled $s$ having $g$ as one of its ends.
+\begin{remark} \begin{enumerate}[(i)] \item In the remaining part of the paper we will consider only Cayley graphs of right-angled Coxeter groups $W_N$ with generating set $N^{(0)}$.
+In this case, we can see that each edge of the graph $\cay{W_N}{N^{(0)}}$ has exactly 1 label and for each vertex $g$ of the graph $\cay{W_N}{N^{(0)}}$ and label $s\in N^{(0)}$ there is a unique edge of the graph $\cay{W_N}{N^{(0)}}$ labelled with $s$ having $g$ as one of its ends.

 \item If $K$ is a full subcomplex of the nerve $N$, then the graph $\cay{W_K}{K^{(0)}}$ is a subgraph of $\cay{W_N}{N^{(0)}}$.